 Intimate partner violence is also known as domestic violence.
 The abuser knowingly harms his or her partner.
 This person tries to control or overpower the relationship by using intimidation, threats, or physical force.
 Most victims of domestic violence are women, but men may also be victims.
 There may be a pattern of an ongoing or on and off abuse.
 The abuser may beg for forgiveness, promise to change, or try to make up for the wrongdoing.
 The abuser may also act as if the violence never happened.

 What are the types of intimate partner violence?

-- Physical abuse: This includes hitting, slapping, kicking, biting, pushing, choking, pulling hair, or burning.
+- Physical abuse includes hitting, slapping, kicking, biting, pushing, choking, pulling hair, or burning.
 Physical violence may also include stalking or using physical restraints, knives, or guns.
 Physical violence may become life-threatening.

-- Emotional abuse: This includes insulting, threatening, humiliating, intimidating, degrading, or harassing through words or actions.
+- Emotional abuse includes insulting, threatening, humiliating, intimidating, degrading, or harassing through words or actions.
 This may also involve not trusting you, acting jealous or possessive, or isolating you from family or friends.
 Control of your finances or refusal to share money or properties may also cause emotional abuse.

-- Sexual abuse: This is when someone has sexual contact with his or her partner without consent.
+- Sexual abuse is when your partner has sexual contact with you without consent.
 Sexual abuse includes forcing sex when you are sick, tired, or ignoring your feelings about sex.
 Inviting other people to join in sexual activities with you, or forcibly using objects during sex is also a sexual abuse.

 - You have a history of intimate partner violence or other forms of family violence.

-- You have few friends or live far from other relatives.
+- You have few friends or live far from relatives.

 - You are a young woman who is single, separated, or divorced.